2023: The Near Future of Mining

 mining companies’ balance sheets, will grow in popularity, hitting stock exchanges hard.

-3. Miners will become an open book because of the pressure from investors to demonstrate their social licence to operate.
+3. Miners will become an open book because of the pressure from investors to demonstrate their social license to operate.
 Miners will use blockchain technology to validate their operations.

 4. Artificial intelligence will be commonplace in mining operations, as miners use it to interpret data from smart sensors and machine interconnection, and to improve operational safety and efficiency through unmanned, AI-enabled technologies.
 This will transform mining into one of the safest occupations of its kind.